 Oral Appliance Therapy is much more than just wearing a device while you sleep; it’s a whole process, involving a range of medical and dental diagnostics, specific recommendations for each patient, custom Oral Appliance fabrication, and follow-up sleep tests to determine the effectiveness of the treatment.

 At San Francisco Dental Sleep Medicine, we us Oral Appliance Therapy as our primary treatment approach for our patients.
 If you have Obstructive Sleep Apnea and want to avoid wearing a CPAP mask or undergo surgery, Oral Appliance Therapy could be right for you.
-Click here to schedule a complementary one-on-one consultation with Dr. Chenin.
-He will explain the whole process and answer any questions you have.
+If have questions about Oral Appliance Therapy, please click here to contact us for a consultation to find out if this therapy might be right for you.